asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 }
 ```

-Name this file “protos.proto” and locate under cluster/messages.
+Name this file `protos.proto` and locate under cluster/messages.
 When the IDL file is ready, run the below command to generate required Go code.
-Two files other than the IDL – protos.pb.go and protos_protoactor.go – are generated.
+Two files other than the IDL – `protos.pb.go` and `protos_protoactor.go` – are generated.

 ```bash
 $ protoc --gogoslick_out=. ./cluster/messages/protos.proto